 The SAU Chapter of the Arkansas Student Nurses’ Association is the student nurse professional organization on campus.
 SAU SNA is an enthusiastic, gifted group of student nurses who are extremely active in the community.
 The organization strives to inform nursing students of current health issues and promote socialization of nursing students into the professional nursing role.

 ANSA State Convention is held in the fall, Midyear Conference follows, and NSNA National Convention occurs each spring.
-On the Chart is the SNA official newsletter, publishing chapter news for the student body.

 The SAU Student Nurses’ Association completes approximately 2,000 hours of community service each academic year.
 Various annual activities of the chapter include: American Cancer Society Relay for Life, SAU Foundation Phonathon participants, American Red Cross Disaster Preparedness Training, Susan G. Komen Race for the Cure, Hannah Medical Center Banquet, Angel Tree, Asthma Prevention and Awareness Program Initiative, and LifeShare blood drives.
 The chapter is also active in on-campus activities such as Preview Day, BAM, pre-nursing recruitment, Homecoming activities, and the Celebration of Lights.